cstrab/spreadsheet-db/README.md

 ## Backlog / Future Considerations:

 - [ ] Frontend:
-    - [ ] useGrid.ts - Modal to prevent updates from user if any false in validation column when update pressed
     - [ ] gridInterfaces.ts - Update RowData interface from 'any' to possible schemas for each table
     - [ ] apiInterfaces.ts - Update interfaces from 'any' to possible schemas for each table
     - [ ] General - Refactor for identity column changes in database